aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/loading-saving-and-converting/how-to-convert-a-visio-diagram/_index.md

 ### **Save resultant HTML in the local storage**
 The resultant file can be saved by passing a complete path string, including the filename and extension, e.g. @"c:\temp\MyOutput.html".
 #### **Save Resultant HTML in Local Storage Programming Sample**
-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-LoadSaveConvert-ExportToHTML-ExportToHTML.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-LoadSaveConvert-ExportToHTML-ExportToHTML.java" >}}

 ### **Save resultant HTML in a stream instance**
 It is for use case to save the resultant HTML in a database or repository without storing it in the local storage.
 This feature also embeds other resultant resources of the HTML, e.g. fonts, CSS (containing the style information) and images.
 Since it saves a single HTML file into the stream instance.
 #### **Save Resultant HTML in a Stream Programming Sample**
-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-LoadSaveConvert-ExportHTMLinStream-ExportHTMLinStream.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-LoadSaveConvert-ExportHTMLinStream-ExportHTMLinStream.java" >}}
 ## **Exporting a Diagram to SVG**
 This article explains how to export a Microsoft Visio diagram to SVG (Scalable Vector Graphics) using [Aspose.Diagram for Java](https://products.aspose.com/diagram/java) API.